iluwatar/java-design-patterns/null-object/README.md

 * Active Nothing
 * Stub

-## Intent
+## Intent of Null Object Design Pattern

-To provide a default behavior for an object, avoiding the need for null checks and enhancing code readability.
+The Null Object Pattern is an essential Java design pattern that provides a seamless way to handle absent objects without performing null checks, streamlining your Java applications.

-## Explanation
+## Detailed Explanation of Null Object Pattern with Real-World Examples

 Real-world example